Dangerous Grounds: Coffee, Costs, and Why Ritual Still Rules

 -

-Fine grinds = fast extraction, great for espresso.
+Fine grinds = fast extraction, perfect for espresso.

 -